-P.BEND RANGE- - This option allows you to set the lower limit of the PITCH WHEEL.
+P.BEND RANGE- - This option allows you to set the lower limit of the Pitch Wheel of your keyboard.
 The pitch bend depth parameters are bi-polar, so moving the pitch wheel downwards can be made to pitch the voices up, for example by a different depth to the positive depth.